magpie-ea/magpie-v3-docs/docs/01_designing_experiments/05_mouse_and_eye_tracking.md

 ## Fullscreen
 For mouse and eye tracking it can be beneficial for the experiment to take up as much screen estate as possible.
 To this end you can use [`<FullscreenStart>`](https://magpie-reference.netlify.app/#fullscreenstart) to automatically trigger fullscreen mode.
-Additionally, you may want to use the full screen width with your experiment, instead of the default box.
+Additionally, you may want to use the full screen width in your experiment, instead of the default box.
 This can be changed by setting the `wide` prop of the [`<Experiment>`](https://magpie-reference.netlify.app/#experiment) component.